MohammedAljahdali/Mini-IOS-Projects/Click_Counter/README.md

 # Click_Counter
-Small app has 2 buttons:
+Small app which have 2 buttons:
-1 - increment a counter
+- increment a counter
-2 - change background color
+- change background color